 Both models come with an eight-speed automatic.
 No manual transmission is offered, but with so many gears on call, BMW's tasked some with turning in that low-end grunt, and others lock up with a torque converter to produce good, if not great, fuel economy numbers.
 We'd take the paddle shifters any day, but with a question as to why BMW doesn't display the chosen gear anywhere on the gauges.

-The X3's user-configurable suspension and steering are executed better than those in some other BMW vehicles.
-The basic suspension is still classic BMW, with MacPherson struts and a multi-link rear.
-The electronic shocks grafted on can be adapted to the driver's tastes with a Driving Dynamics Control switch located near the gearshift lever.
-Normal, Sport and Sport Plus modes are offered, and they adjust not only the dampers, but the throttle, transmission and steering feel according to the selected mode.
-It's a BMW--so it's not a shock that the 2012 X3 feels best in Sport mode, where the electronics set up swifter steering responses and tauter ride feel.
-The ride quality isn't harmed at all—it's not meaningfully cushier in Normal mode, but there's head toss all the time, the burden of carlike handling imposed on tall vehicles—and the steering bulks up to BMW's usual heft.
+It's a BMW, so it's hardly a shock that the 2012 X3 feels best in Sport mode, where the electronics set up swifter steering responses and tauter ride feel.
+The ride quality isn't harmed at all--it's not meaningfully cushier in Normal mode, but there's head toss all the time, the burden of carlike handling imposed on tall vehicles--and the steering bulks up to BMW's usual heft.
 The steering feel could use more fiddling, as it builds up cornering feel even during lower-speed turns and lane changes but doesn't unwind with much feel or linearity.

 Although mild off-roading isn't completely off the BMW X3's roster of capabilities, the road is still the priority.
 All X3 models come with BMW's xDrive all-wheel drive system, which splits power delivery 40/60 percent and is especially good for maintaining traction and poise when the road surface is slippery.
 It can flex to send 100 percent of available power to either end of the vehicle.
 A Performance Control system fixes the split at 20/80 when the corners grow close and tight, and other programming in the strong brakes clamps down on the inside rear wheel to cut a tighter path.